Tenasserim Hills: Geography

 The Tenasserim Hills are part of a long granite mountain ridge that is older than the Himalayas.

 Further south from the 16th parallel, the Shan Hills break up into narrow steep-sided ranges, the Dawna Range in the west and, parallel to it at the southern end, the peninsular Tenasserim Mountains that extend southwards along the Kra Isthmus.

-Eastwards, in Kanchanaburi Province on the Thai side, the mountain range is crossed by the Khwae Yai River and the Khwae Noi River.
+Eastwards, in Kanchanaburi province on the Thai side, the mountain range is crossed by the Khwae Yai River and the Khwae Noi River.
 In this area small hill ridges alternate with narrow valleys that are often only about 2 km wide and further east there are only isolated hills, where the range ends in the Central Plain of Thailand.
-Further south the Phachi, the Pranburi and the Phetchaburi River flow eastwards from the range towards the Gulf of Siam.
+Further south the Phachi, the Pran Buri and the Phetchaburi River flow eastwards from the range towards the Gulf of Thailand.

 The westernmost range is separated from the Tenasserim coast by the Three Pagodas Fault.
 West of it lie the Dawna Range, the Karen Hills and the valleys of the Salween and the Gyaing.
 Southwards on the western side, the Ye, Heinze, Dawei (Tavoy), Great Tenasserim (Tanintharyi) and the Lenya rivers are relatively short and flow into the Andaman Sea.
 Further south the Kraburi River forms the southern border between Thailand and Burma.